-A week-long cruise from Vancouver to Alaska (oh yes, the point is that we’re travelling!) is in the neigborhood of $2000 per person which includes lodging, all meals, kid’s club access, and loads of character experiences.
+A week-long cruise from Vancouver to Alaska (oh yes, the point is that we’re traveling!) is in the neighborhood of $2000 per person which includes lodging, all meals, kid’s club access, and loads of character experiences.
 A five-night cruise to Baja along from San Diego is about half that.
 More details about routes and departure points are available at the Disney Cruise website.

 Would I go?
 Um, who’s paying?